Asian-Glazed Grilled Salmon

 - 1 tablespoon soy sauce Add to list

 - 1 teaspoon seasoned rice vinegar Add to list

 Heat the grill to medium-high.
-Mix the first six ingredients thoroughly.
+Mix mustard, sugar, honey, chile sauce, soy sauce and vinegar thoroughly.

 Spray or brush the grill well with oil.
 Brush one side of each salmon steak lightly using one-third of the glaze and place glaze-side down on the grill.
 Cook for 4 minutes, brush the other side with another one-third of the glaze and turn to cook another 5 minutes, or until the center is firm and opaque, but not dry.
 It should flake easily on the surface.
 Cooking times may vary depending on thickness.